 It is important to note that students have the option to join your Microsoft Team, they are not automatically enrolled onto it, like other University sites eg. Course Resources (Blackboard) they can also leave your Microsoft Teams site as and when they choose.
 So you will need to put a mechanism in place to ensure students are accessing and engaging in your Microsoft Team.

+You should agree a consistent programme approach to using Teams.
 There should be a link from your Course Resources (Blackboard) module to the Microsoft Teams site and you should make it clear to students what the Microsoft Teams site is being used for and expectations of use.

 How to set up a Team